tracim/tracim/README.md

 ### Run Tracim for development

+    # runs the needed services using docker and a tracim web app
     ./run_dev_backend.sh

 This script will launch the minimal services for a functional backend: pushpin + web application.